INWTlab/lsTerm-election-forecast/README.md

 Our model

 - outperforms poll averages by around 15 %,
 - delivers an accurate statement about the uncertainty of our forecasts,
 - extends forecasting to events that describe the likelihood of government coalitions or government participation of individual parties.

-For a more detailed overview on model specifiations and performance take a look at [this](https://github.com/INWTlab/lsTerm-election-forecast/blob/master/Poster/190820_Poster_StanCon_2019a.pdf) Poster.
+For a more detailed overview on model specifiations and performance take a look at [this](https://github.com/INWTlab/lsTerm-election-forecast/blob/master/Poster/190820_Poster_StanCon_2019a.pdf) Stan conference poster.

 Data
 =====